Devp459/Devp459/README.md

 <!--
+<p><h4> During my internship this past summer, I contributed to a research paper addressing coded caching problems to reduce peak-time traffic on websites.
+We used Gurobi, an advanced optimization tool in Python, to effectively solve complex linear equations.
+This experience not only sharpened my analytical skills but also deepened my understanding of optimization techniques in real-world applications.</h4></p>

 **Devp459/Devp459** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: